princemwill/course-resources/week0/prework.md

 1. Fill out this Google Form with your thoughts/reactions.
 There are no right or wrong answers! <http://goo.gl/forms/FSwKkJKS8I8a7hkr1>

+## Set Goal(s)

+1. Write down one or two big picture goals that you have for this cohort.
+What are you trying to get out of it?
+What do you hope will be different when the boot camp is complete?

+1. Think hard on these goals - you will be coming back to them every day as part of check-in!

 ## Learn Some HTML & CSS

 1. Visit Khan Academy and complete several modules in the [HTML/CSS](https://www.khanacademy.org/computing/computer-programming/html-css) category: